K-D-Gallagher/eye-patterning/README.md

 ## Manual corrections - using the GUI

 Try as we might, there is currently no methodology that can generate perfect segmentation.
 CNNs performed the best out of all methods we tested.
-However, it still had ~0.5% percent error in segmentation that, when tracked over 120 time points, compounded to over 20% error in tracking!
+However, the CNN we trained for our specific data still had ~0.5% percent error in segmentation that, when tracked over 120 time points, compounded to over 20% error in tracking!
 Therefore, we developed a matlab GUI (segmeter.m/segmenter.fig) that uses tracking errors to discover and correct the underlying segmentation errors.
 Tutorial video pending.

 &nbsp;
 &nbsp;